lsylk/lsylk.github.io/index.md

 }
 ```

-If you aren't familiar with c, we can compile our file using a compiler like gcc via `gcc -g
+If you aren't familiar with c, like me, we can compile our file using a compiler like gcc via `gcc -g
-leak.c`.
+leaks.c`.
 The `-g` flag will tell the compiler to add symbolic debugger info, which helps debuggers
-like valgrind do what they do!
+like Valgrind do what they do!
 This way, a debugger can tell you which source file and line number
 have a problem, rather than just that there is a problem!
-Also.
-I have no idea how to write C and
+This is my first program in C so it might
-this is one of my first programs :sweat_smile:
+not be the best example but it illustrates what is going on 😅

-With `gcc -g leak.c` we will get a result called `a.out`.
+With `gcc -g leaks.c` we will get a result called `a.out`.
 Neat, so we have our buggy program.
 It compiles ok, and it also runs.
 But something is wrong.
 Let's
-see what valgrind has to say.
+see what Valgrind has to say.

-valgrind is sort of a virtual machine that runs your program and gives you back information that you don't
+As mentioned above, Valgrind is sort of a virtual machine that runs your program and gives you back information that you don't
 get from running the program on a regular system.

 You can run valgrind like so: